 - Ensure you have the Volume Purchase Program or Apple Business Manager configured in the Organization Group where you will enroll your testing device.

 - Ensure you have purchased managed distribution licenses for an app which is regularly updated.
 In my testing, I used the Facebook app because it is updated on a fairly consistent basis.

-- Deploy the app to the device with Device-based licensing and disable Auto-Update for the application within the Workspace ONE UEM console.
+- Deploy the app to the device with Device-based licensing and deactivate Auto-Update for the application within the Workspace ONE UEM console.

 - Send the device a profile containing an app lock (Single App Mode) payload for the application’s identifier and verify the device is locked into that application (for example, you cannot exit the app, the buttons are locked, and so on).